mycpuorg/mycpuorg.github.io/_posts/2020-01-31-simple-git-commit-hack.md

 tags: [Git, Emacs, Linux, Magit, CheatSheet]
 comments: true
 ---
+Before we begin if you are looking for any real tricks with ``git``, you should probably checkout my dump of [git cheatsheet](http://www.mycpu.org/git-cheatsheet/).
 The big challenge today's software developer faces is not about having to come up with his/her implementation of a problem.
 That's easy, not fast, but easy.
 The biggest challenge a developer faces is to do with inheriting/understanding a codebase.
 This typically entails looking at strange choices the original developer made and, let's face it, bitching about how bad the codebase is.
 Most times, you are consciously aware that you, in all your wisdom and hackery, would not have made a better choice.
 In fact, some times you are confident you would